 Or you could try this easy DIY reed diffuser too:

-15 drops favourite essential oils
+15 drops of your favourite essential oils

 Reed diffuser sticks